alexprice1/Bold/README.md

 Allows you to create custom routes for your app.

     exports.content = function(app, io) {
-      //you can use this page for additional, custom routes;
+      // you can use this page for additional, custom routes app.get('/', function(req, res, next) {
-      app.get('/',function(req,res,next){
         res.send('This is an example server');
       });
     };